Usefiles explained

 which will look for a usefile in your current directory and build the package.
 As a result,

-executable – and all of that without using a third party build system!
+you get a sam executable – and all of that without using a third party build system!

 Fields